Prompt Manager for Translators Browser Extension

 Edge Extension

 In Edge browsers, the shortcut Ctrl+Shift+# might be assigned to a system function.
 If this is the case, please try Ctrl+Alt+#.
-Alternatively, customize the keyboard shortcuts according to the instructions below.
+Alternatively, customize the keyboard shortcuts according to your needs by following the instructions below.

 How to Customize Prompt Manager for Translators